Procurement Best Practices: Key Strategies for Success

 Learnings

-For hardware-centric, procurement-heavy startups, managing the procurement process can be a daunting task.
-This is especially true in times of global supply chain disruptions, which can have a significant impact on business operations.
-This article emphasizes the importance of careful supply chain management and the implementation of procurement best practices to mitigate the impact of these disruptions.
+For hardware-focused startups, managing procurement can be challenging, especially with global supply chain disruptions.
+This article highlights the importance of smart supply chain management and best practices to reduce risks.

 Another critical aspect of procurement best practices is careful supply chain management.
 To mitigate the risk of running out of supplies due to shipping delays, companies can implement strategic sourcing to find and select vendors based on specific criteria.
 Before the pandemic, companies seldom considered the role of distance between suppliers and customers, but now, they are more likely to pay more upfront to have something travel a shorter distance, mitigating supply chain problems.